RounitR/movie-booking/README.md

-# Movie Booking – Full-Stack Assignment Submission
+# Movie Booking – Full-Stack

 A clean and secure Movie Ticket Booking System with a Django REST API and a Next.js frontend.
 This README provides setup, usage, API overview, testing, and submission artifacts to demonstrate all required flows.